Scienziatopazzo/machine-learning/README.md

 # simple_perceptron
 Implements the Perceptron Learning Algorithm on n-dimensional datasets for solving classification problems.
-Requires numpy.
+Requires `numpy`.

 # linear_regression
 Implements Linear Regression on n-dimensional datasets for solving classification and regression problems.
 Regularization with Weight Decay can be enabled.
-Requires numpy.
+Requires `numpy`.

 # logistic_regression
 Implements Logistic Regression with Stochastic Gradient Descent on n-dimensional datasets for classification problems.
-Requires numpy.
+Requires `numpy`.

+# support_vector_machine
+Implements a Support Vector Machine with hard margin on n-dimensional datasets for solving classification problems.
+Requires `numpy` and `cvxopt`.